ntt/reverence/README.txt

   this software DOES NOT interact with the EVE Online client or server.
 - EmbedFS (.stuff) file support.
 - Various EVE related utility functions and constants.
+- Supports localization.

 REQUIREMENTS
 ============
 - Windows (XP or later) or Linux. (untested on Mac)
 - x86/x64 compatible processor.
-- Python 2.6 recommended (For using it with 2.5, see below)
+- Requires Python 2.7 or 2.6.
 - An EVE Online installation.

 Notes: